turingschool/curriculum/source/projects/idea_box.markdown

 Try deleting an idea again, and you should see "DELETING an idea!" in the browser.

-What do we want the method to do?
+What do we want `delete '/:index'` to actually do?

 * Delete the idea
 * Redirect back to the root page